-This Supplement contains information relating to the MGI Euro Cash Fund, a separate Sub-Fund of the Company which is authorised and regulated by the Central Bank as a UCITS and a VNAV MMF.
-The Sub-Fund is classified as a Standard Money Market Fund.
+This Supplement contains information relating to the MGI Euro Bond Fund, a separate Sub-Fund of the Company which is authorised and regulated by the Central Bank as a UCITS.

 No person has been authorised to give any information or to make any representation in connection with the offering or placing of Shares other than those contained in this Supplement and the reports referred to below and, if given or made, such information or representation must not be relied upon as having been authorised by the Company.
 The delivery of this Supplement (whether or not accompanied by the reports), or any issue of Shares, shall not, under any circumstances, create any implication that the affairs of the Company have not changed since the date of this Supplement.